 Branding gives your business a personality.
-And customers become loyal to a brand if they share the same values and want to be a part of its community.
-Your brand can be trustworthy, luxury, passionate, tasty, fun, innovative, caring, professional, or safe.
+And customers become loyal to a brand if they relate to the brand’s personality.
+Your brand can be trustworthy, luxurious, passionate, tasty, fun, innovative, caring, professional, or safe.
 It all depends on your target audience and how you want to position your business in the market.

 What is Branding?